 - Poor performance on motor (movement) coordination tests

 The following tests may be performed:

-Call your health care provider if your child has not completed their scheduled vaccines.
+Contact your health care provider if your child has not completed their scheduled vaccines.
 The measles vaccine is included in the MMR vaccine.

 Measles immunization should be done according to the recommended American Academy of Pediatrics and Centers for Disease Control schedule.

-Last reviewed on: 9/3/2014
+Last reviewed on: 7/26/2022

-Reviewed by: Joseph V. Campellone, MD, Department of Neurology, Cooper University Hospital, Camden, NJ.
+Reviewed by: Evelyn O. Berman, MD, Assistant Professor of Neurology and Pediatrics at University of Rochester, Rochester, NY.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.